Ghajini (2005 film): In other media

 In a comedy scene from Kovai Brothers (2006), Ganesh (Sathyaraj) parodies Suriya's looks from Ghajini to impress Namitha.
 In Pokkiri (2007), Body Soda (Vadivelu) imagines himself dancing for the song "Suttum Vizhi" with Sruthi (Asin).
 In Tamizh Padam (2010), Shiva (Shiva) remembers that he has to kill gangster Swarna when he looks at a Polaroid photo of her.
 In the Telugu film Dubai Seenu (2007), Seenu (Ravi Teja) plays a prank on Inspector Babji (Sayaji Shinde) by calling every women and singing "Oka Maaru" (Oru Maalai) and also getting him beaten up.
 Siva Reddy's character in Kousalya Supraja Rama (2008) is called "Ara Ghajini" and loses his memory every half an hour.
 In Maasilamani (2009), 'Coma' Ramaswamy (M. S. Bhaskar) imitates Suriya's entry scene in the film.
 In A Aa E Ee (2009), amnesia patient Rajini (Ali) runs into a nurse and the song "Hrudayam Ekkadunnadi" (Suttum Vizhi) plays in the background.
 In the Kannada film Rama Rama Raghurama (2011), a man in Suriya's getup attempts to kill Raghurama (Rangayana Raghu) after seeing him with the glass of tea in his polaroid photo.
 In Nuvva Nena (2012), Aaku Bhai (Brahmanandam) imagines himself dancing for the song "Hrudayam Ekkadunnadi" (Suttum Vizhi) with Nandini (Shriya Saran).
 In the 2014 Kannada film Kwatle Satisha, a remake of Tamil film Naduvula Konjam Pakkatha Kaanom (2012), the first look poster featured the film's actor Sathish Ninasam in the look inspired from Ghajini.
-The 2018 film Ghajinikanth was named as a blend of the words "Ghajini" and "Rajinikanth", and was titled so because of the forgetful nature of Rajinikanth's character in Dharmathin Thalaivan (1988) and Suriya's character in Ghajini.
+The 2018 film Ghajinikanth was named as a blend of the words "Ghajini" and "Rajinikanth", and it was titled so because of the forgetful nature of Rajinikanth's character in Dharmathin Thalaivan (1988) and Suriya's character in Ghajini.